RajatShinde3/moviesnow_backend/docs/WORKFLOW.md

 - Flexibility: Compatibility MP4 only when needed; extras on demand
 - Low cost: Remux only; lifecycle expiry; no large, always‑on bundles

+---

+## C. Preferred Minimal‑Cost Mode (Local‑Built Downloads, Server‑Only 3‑Tier HLS)

+If you want to avoid any server‑side rebuild jobs entirely, use this mode.
+You build ZIPs and master files locally, upload them via presigned PUT, and expose only the three streamable HLS tiers for playback.

+Configuration
+- Set `BUNDLE_ENABLE_REBUILD = false` (default in code) to disable server rebuild paths.
+- Keep `BUNDLE_REBUILD_COOLDOWN_SECONDS` and related status endpoints around for future use; they are ignored when rebuilds are disabled.

+### C.1 Series (Local Season ZIP only)

+Goal
+- Users download a single Season ZIP that you build locally; no per‑episode downloads and no server rebuilds.

+Admin Steps
+1) Produce three HLS tiers for streaming (480p/720p/1080p) for each episode
+   - Upload to `hls/{title_id}/{episode_id}/...`
+   - Create StreamVariant rows: set `is_streamable=true`, `stream_tier=P480|P720|P1080`, `protocol=HLS` (exactly one per tier)
+2) Build the Season ZIP locally (video‑only by default)
+   - Option A (no changes): package your per‑episode original/download video files
+   - Option B (Matroska with embedded audio/subs/chapters):
+     - For each episode, re‑mux with FFmpeg (no re‑encode) into MKV with multiple audio tracks and optional embedded subtitles + chapters
+     - Place as `S{season}/E{episode}/video.mkv` inside the ZIP
+   - Optional: generate a `bundle_manifest.json` listing items and their hashes inside the ZIP
+3) Upload the Season ZIP via admin bundles API
+   - POST `/api/v1/admin/titles/{title_id}/bundles` → `{upload_url, storage_key, bundle_id}`
+   - Upload your ZIP to `upload_url`
+   - (Optional) PATCH the bundle label/expiry if needed
+4) Do not enable server rebuild
+   - Simply don’t call `/delivery/request-bundle`; instead, clients use `/delivery/bundle-url` directly (presigns the key you uploaded)

+User Steps
+1) Discover season on the title page
+2) Click “Download Season ZIP”
+   - Client calls: POST `/api/v1/delivery/bundle-url` with `{storage_key: "bundles/{title}/S{season}.zip"}` → returns presigned GET URL
+3) If users want posters/other extras, provide a separate Extras ZIP (built locally) or let them fetch extras via a batch presign call

+Extras ZIP (optional, local)
+- Build `S{season}_extras.zip` containing `poster.jpg`, stills, and selected subtitles (e.g., `S{season}/E{episode}/subs/en.vtt`)
+- Upload to `downloads/{title_id}/extras/S{season}_extras.zip` (use a normal asset upload route)
+- Client obtains presigned GET via POST `/api/v1/delivery/download-url` for that storage key

+### C.2 Movies (Local Master + Optional Extras)

+Admin Steps
+1) Produce three HLS tiers for streaming (480/720/1080) and register them (same as series)
+2) Build the Full‑quality Master locally
+   - Input: your best original
+   - FFmpeg re‑mux (no re‑encode) to MKV with multiple audio tracks; optional embedded text subtitles (SRT/ASS) and chapters (intro/credits)
+   - Upload to `downloads/{title_id}/master/movie_master.mkv` as a MediaAsset (kind=DOWNLOAD or ORIGINAL)
+   - (Optional) Also upload a compatibility MP4 (H.264 + one audio; external VTTs)
+3) (Optional) Build a Movie Extras ZIP
+   - Include poster and external subtitle files (e.g., `subs/en.vtt`)
+   - Upload to `downloads/{title_id}/extras/movie_extras.zip`

+User Steps
+1) Choose “Full‑quality Master (multi‑audio)” → client presigns `/delivery/download-url` for the master MKV
+2) (Optional) “Compatibility MP4 (H.264)” → presign MP4
+3) (Optional) “Subtitles & Extras” → presign extras ZIP via `/delivery/download-url` or fetch items via `/delivery/batch-download-urls`

+Why this mode is cost‑optimal
+- No server compute for rebuilds; all heavy work happens once on your workstation/CI
+- Bundles (season ZIPs) and masters are uploaded and then simply presigned for download
+- Streaming uses only three HLS tiers to keep storage + CDN behavior predictable

 ## Endpoint Index (by area)

 Admin – Assets & Validation